-And if you observe from the picture below, you will see that many of vowel sounds are consists of the same letters, in this cast they are เ- (sara-ee) in blue and -ะ (sara-a) in red.
+And if you observe from the picture below, you will see that many vowel sounds are consists of the same letters, in this case, they are เ- (sara-ee) in blue and -ะ (sara-a) in red.

 3. Short / Long vowel sounds